Green Holiday Entertaining Tips

 • Use a colorful tablecloth to wrap dishes or dining room gifts.

-Still, for an adult's gift, you can keep the packaging to a minimum by wrapping them all in a single reusable box or by using last year's leftover wrapping and bows.
+Kids get a kick out of opening individually wrapped presents.
+Still, for a gift to an adult, you can minimize the packaging by wrapping it all in a single reusable box or using last year's leftover wrapping and bows.

 You Might Like These: